 - 1. OEM hood must be maintained without modification.
-Hood may be painted any color except in Oval and Sno-cross, where orange on the snowmobile is not allowed. - 2.
-Windshield may be removed, modified or replaced.
-Windshield must have safety trim. - 3.
+Hoo painted any color except in Oval and Sno-cross, where orange on the snowmobile is not allowed. - 2.
+Windshield may be removed, modified or replaced Windshield must have safety trim. - 3.
 All sharp edges must be padded. - 4.
 Welding for repair will be allowed on the chassis.
-The repair must not alter the general design concept of the component or chassis.
+The repair must not alter general design concept of the component or chassis. hè